A-Cup-of-React/.github/profile/README.md

 ## Hi there 👋
 🙋‍♀️ A cup of react is aiming to solve critical real world problems by collaborating each other.

-🍿 Do you love a cup of coffee?
+🍿 Would you prefer a cup of coffee or a cup of react?
 <!--

 **Here are some ideas to get you started:**